 In 2009, the Legislature enacted Chapter 2009-12, Laws of Florida, which added a new subparagraph 215.5595(2)(f)2.
 This provision requires that all future principal, interest, and late fees received from insurers be transferred to the General Revenue Fund within 30 days after receipt.
 In addition, a 2009 appropriations act, Chapter 2009-1, Laws of Florida, directed the SBA to transfer to General Revenue all unrestricted moneys received as repayments of principal, interest, and late fees received from insurers to date, as well as accumulated investment earnings.
 The sum of \$26,713,695 from repayment of interest, and earnings thereon, was transferred to General Revenue in February 2009.
-The remainder of the moneys (with a cost of \$1,075,316 and market value of \$672,253 at December 31, 2008) had been frozen from investor withdrawals due to that portfolio's investment in distressed illiquid securities.
-The funds are transferred to General Revenue quarterly as the SBA releases restrictions on the funds.
+Also transferred to General Revenue in February 2009 was the investment income earned on the original appropriation of \$250 million (including the interest earned on the \$2.5 million set aside in the expense account).
+Before loans were made to insurers, the appropriated funds accumulated investment earnings, of which \$8,368,141 was transferred to General Revenue in February 2009.
+There were funds remaining after the transfers in February 2009 totaling \$1,587,379.91, which had been frozen from investor withdrawals due to the portfolio's investment in distressed illiquid securities.
+Since that time, funds were transferred to General Revenue quarterly as the SBA released restrictions on them.
+In August 2014, the last remaining restrictions were released, and the distressed securities were fully liquidated.